tmcdo13/ISDS3105_fall18/README.md

 **Mid term 30%**: The first exam will focus on RMarkdown, data visualization (ggplot2), dataset normalization (tidyr), and data manipulation using dplyr (calculating descriptive statistics).

 **Group project 20%**: The group project is a data analysis project to assess your ability to import, transform, manipulate, visualize, and analyze data.
-The final output will be a report (interactive or static) to enhance the user’s understanding of a research question.
+The final output will be a report (interactive or static) to enhance the understanding of a research question.

 **Final Exam 25%**: The final exam will be comprehensive and will focus on both practical skills and theoretical aspects.